-Within our Prep grades we will use our communication folder for take home books (readers), notices and communicate with you.
-Please bring the blue folder to school every day and have children place it in the tub.
+Within our Prep grades we will use our communication folder (blue folder) for take-home books (readers), diaries, notices and to communicate with you.
+Please bring the blue folder to school every Monday and have children place it in the tub.
+They do not need to bring their blue folder in any other day.